 ENGIE SA (ENGIY) Receives a Buy from Kepler Capital

-Kepler Capital analyst Carola Holtz maintained a Buy rating on ENGIE SA (ENGIY) yesterday and set a price target of EUR18.00.
-The company’s shares closed last Monday at $17.09.
+In a report released yesterday, Ingo Becker from Kepler Capital maintained a Buy rating on ENGIE SA (ENGIY), with a price target of EUR18.00.
+The company’s shares closed last Monday at $16.84.

-According to TipRanks.com, Holtz is a 1-star analyst with an average return of -3.4% and a 39.2% success rate.
-Holtz covers the Consumer Goods sector, focusing on stocks such as Anheuser-Busch Inbev Sa, Hermes International, and Dialog Semiconductor.
+According to TipRanks.com, Becker is a 1-star analyst with an average return of -5.4% and a 31.8% success rate.
+Becker covers the Utilities sector, focusing on stocks such as Uniper SE, Centrica, and EON SE.

 See today’s analyst top recommended stocks >>